All Episodes

 How dare they?

-He said, you don't like a particular policy, you don't like a particular president.
+He said, you don't like a particular policy.

-Well then argue for your position.
+Well, then argue for your position.

-Go out there and win an Election, push to change it.
+Go out there and win an election.

 Well, maybe somebody should remind Obama that House Republicans and Ted Cruz and Mike Lee did win elections.